Vince Dean

 Vince Dean (born January 7, 1959) is an American politician and a Republican member of the Tennessee House of Representatives for the 30th district, which encompasses part of Hamilton County.
+He previously served as State House Majority Floor Leader.
+He resigned from his seat on August 31, 2014, as he was elected to be the Hamilton County Criminal Court Clerk.
+He was replaced by Marc Gravitt.

 Education and career

 Vince Dean was first elected as a state representative to the 104th Tennessee General Assembly (2005–2006) and was re-elected to the 105th General Assembly.
 He serves on the House State and Local Government Committee, the House Transportation Committee, the House State Government Subcommittee, and the House Public Transportation & Highways Subcommittee.

 Previously, he has served as a three-term city council member in East Ridge, Tennessee, as Chair of the Tennessee Municipal League, and as a Tennessee Municipal League Board member.
 Vince Dean is a retired police officer and a retired mayor of East Ridge.
-He graduated from Baylor High School and attended University of Tennessee at Chattanooga and Cleveland State University.
+He graduated from Baylor High School and attended the University of Tennessee at Chattanooga and Cleveland State University.